agentOrange002/ptm/README.md

 ### `docker-compose build`

-Builds the app docker imageimage .\
+Builds the app docker image.

 The build is minified and the filenames include the hashes.\